mperitz/react-filetree-electron/README.md

 # react-filetree-electron

-### An fully customizable file tree that expands and contracts with the click of a button!
+### A fully customizable file tree that expands and contracts with the click of a button!

 <br/>